FacetWP/use-child-theme/README.md

 ### How it works

-* If a child theme is not active, the user will see a WP notice with an "Activate now" link **while on the Theme Editor screen**
+* If a child theme is not active, the user will see a WP notice with an "Activate" link **on the Theme Editor screen**
 * When clicked, a child theme is created (if needed) and enabled

 ### Setup